ammonsalter-del/thedisruptor-sim/FAQ.md

 ### Can I modify the game for my teaching context?
 Absolutely.
 Under the CC BY-NC-SA 4.0 license, you can adapt the game for your needs.
 Fork the repository, make your changes, and share your adaptations under the same license.
 We'd love to hear about modifications you create.

+### Where is the teaching pack?
+The teaching materials are avialable upon request from ammon.salter@wbs.ac.uk.
+They include a teaching note, MCQs, assessment options, and a model in-class presentation.
+They all are free to use and licenced the same as the game.
+Access restriction is purely based on the need to avoid exposing these materials to students.
+Please ensure that you do not post these educator materials in a public forum.

 ### Can I translate the game?
 Yes, translations are welcome under the license terms.
 If you create a translation, please consider contributing it back to the community via the GitHub repository.